-In addition to the overriding and profit commissions payable to Syndicate 2121 at a class level, Syndicate 6134 incurs management and member level expenses including a fixed fee and profit commission payable to ASML.
+In addition to the overriding and profit commissions payable to Syndicate 2121 at a class level, Syndicate 6134 incurs management and member level expenses including a fee and profit commission payable to ASML.

-Syndicate 6134 does not participate in the underwriting of any year of account of Syndicate 2121 prior to 2018 and no element of that syndicate's reinsurance to close is ceded to Syndicate 6134.
+Syndicate 6134 does not participate in the underwriting of any prior year of Syndicate 2121 and no element of that syndicate's reinsurance to close is ceded to Syndicate 6134.